-University of Florida’s Department of Tourism, Recreation, and Sport Management has world-class programs and an internationally renowned, diverse faculty.
+University of Florida’s Department of Tourism, Hospitality and Event Management has world-class programs and an internationally renowned, diverse faculty.
 It is home to more than 750 students from over 25 countries.
 The University of Florida campus is located “where nature and culture meet” – in the city of Gainesville, which has been repeatedly named one of the top places to live in the U.S. The state of Florida has a dynamic hospitality and tourism industry which receives more than 100 million of visitors annually.
 It is a great place to live, study and make lifelong friends, professional connections and research collaborations.

 Any specific questions regarding the application process should be directed to the graduate coordinator: THEMgrad@hhp.ufl.edu